 Setting Up a Shared Journal

-My children are no strangers to aeroplanes.
-I say that to say this, they journal a lot, travel journaling to be exact, but we have never tried this type of journaling before.
 Sending each other written notes and pictures of whatever gets your attention at the time sounds exciting.
-It would be a travel journal that goes back and forth in the mail, fill with jokes, doodles or whatever.
+It would be a travel journal that goes back and forth in the mail, filled with jokes, doodles, or whatever.

 - Mail a simple notebook back and forth: Each taking turns writing to each other back and forth.